dsteves28/CyberSecurity-Bootcamp/08. Networking Fundamentals/README.md

     • Level 2: Data
-    • Port 22 is the default port and should be closed..
+    • Port 22 is the default port and should be closed.

 ### Step 3